helm/helm-www/docs/plugins/user/index.md

 sidebar_position: 2
 ---

-For an overview of Helm Plugin concepts, how to read their structure, and how to understand what their confifurations mean for you as a user, read the [Plugins Overview](/plugins/overview.md).
+For an overview of Helm Plugin concepts, how to read their structure, and how to understand what their configurations mean for you as a user, read the [Plugins Overview](/plugins/overview.md).

 This section focuses on using Helm Plugins as an end-user.